-In follow-up research to the groundbreaking “Well Elderly” study, occupational therapy researchers at the University of Southern California (USC) have found that small, healthy lifestyle changes—coupled with involvement in meaningful activities—are critical to healthy aging.
+Bethesda, MD—In a new study conducted by University of Southern California researchers, small, healthy lifestyle changes--coupled with involvement in meaningful activities--are critical to healthy aging.

-Guided by occupational therapists, seniors participating in the study made sustainable changes in their routines (such as visiting a museum with a friend once a week) that led to measurable gains in quality of life, including lower rates of depression and better reported satisfaction with life.
+Guided by lifestyle advisors, seniors participating in the study made sustainable changes in their routines (such as visiting a museum with a friend once a week) that led to measurable gains in quality of life, including lower rates of depression and better reported satisfaction with life.

-The study validates the current trend in public health strategies to focus on preventing illness and disability, as opposed to treating issues once they have already begun to negatively impact health, according to lead investigator Florence Clark, PhD., OTR/L, FAOTA.
+The study validates the current trend in public health strategies to focus on preventing illness and disability, as opposed to treating issues once they have already begun to negatively impact health, according to lead investigator Florence Clark.

-The occupational therapists also provided guidance for using public transportation, which is a key component in getting many seniors off of the couch and out into the world.
+The occupational therapists also provided guidance for using public transportation, getting the participants off of the couch and out into the world.

-“You’re able to go to a museum, you’re able to go to a park… [transportation] can open up a whole world of opportunities,” Clark said.
-In one instance, the therapists helped a woman who had taken an embarrassing fall while boarding a bus to work up enough confidence to ride again.
-Eventually, she was able to take the bus to go do many activities that she had sorely missed, Clark said.
+“You’re able to go to a museum, you’re able to go to a park… it can open up a whole world of opportunities,” Clark said.
+In one instance, the therapists helped a woman who had taken a nasty fall while boarding a bus to work up enough confidence to ride again.
+Eventually, she was able to take the bus to go do volunteer work—a fulfilling pastime that she had sorely missed, Clark said.

 The older adult participants were described as “well” because they were living in the community, not in a skilled nursing facility or other institutional setting.